 - Add the remaining 1/2 cup of wine, and reduce until about half the wine is gone.

-- Add the lemon juice, capers, dill, and butter; heat until butter is melted.
+- Add the lemon juice, capers (1 tablespoon), dill (1 tablespoon), and butter (1 tablespoon); heat until butter is melted.

-- Remove from heat and stir in yogurt and salt and pepper to taste.
+- Remove from heat and stir in yogurt (1/2 cup) and season with salt and pepper to taste.